easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### ORCA

-ORCA is a flexible, efficient and easy-to-use general purpose tool for quantum chemistry with specific emphasis on spectroscopic properties of open-shell molecules.
+ORCA is a flexible, efficient and simple-to-use general purpose tool for quantum chemistry with specific emphasis on spectroscopic properties of open-shell molecules.
 It features a wide variety of standard quantum chemical methods ranging from semiempirical methods to DFT to single- and multireference correlated ab initio methods.
 It can also treat environmental and relativistic effects.

 *homepage*: <https://orcaforum.kofo.mpg.de>